itusweng/group2/README.md

-For each issue that you will be working on, you to create a branch named with the short description of that issue.
+For each issue that you will be working on, you need to create a branch named with the short description of that issue.

 The format of the branch naming is the : `<your-name>/<issue-type>/<issue-description>`